-A visual field test is used to help diagnose ocular disorders such as glaucoma and optic nerve diseases, as well as detect the presence and location of any brain tumors.
+A visual field test is used to help diagnose ocular disorders such as glaucoma and optic nerve diseases, as well as detect the presence and location of some brain tumors.

 For a visual field test, the patient puts a patch over one eye to test the eyes individually.
 Once aligned with a fixation target, the patient clicks a button whenever they see a flash of light.
 Some flashes are brighter than others, used to test the sensitivity of the back of the eye, the retina.
 At some points, the patient cannot see a flash, and this is called a blind spot.
 Everyone has at least one blind spot: where the optic nerve meets the eye.
 If the patient has glaucoma or another eye disease, there may be more blind spots, or a loss of peripheral vision.

-Used in conjunction with an OCT scan and other non-invasive tests, it allows the doctor to accurately diagnose ocular diseases.
+Used in conjunction with an OCT scan and other non-invasive tests, this test can help accurately diagnose ocular diseases.